home | section main page

 clearly, when we choose \(n = 2\), the second value \(a_{2}\) is free, and the rest for the given eigenfunction must be zero, meaning for a given \(n\), the resulting eigenvector is \(ax^{n}\) for any value \(a\).
 This is one of the solutions to this differential equation.

 It turns out there's another solution in a space that the Taylor space does not span, but I'll leave it as an exercise to find the other solution using this method, by extending it to include other kinds of functions.
-Note that for your eigenbasis one can use the Fourier Transform to make a Fourier basis, but that's also easy to generalize.
+Note that for your eigenbasis one can use the to make a Fourier basis, but that's also easy to generalize.

 Copyright © 2024 Preston Pan